Spatially Coupled PLDPC-Hadamard Convolutional Codes: Introduction

-Genetic algorithm (GA) is an optimization algorithm that simulates the evolution of nature, and is widely used in music generation, genetic synthesis and VLSI technology \cite{Srinivas1994}.
-In the arena of channel codes, GA has been applied to adjust the code rate of turbo codes without puncturing \cite{Hebbes2005}; to construct polar codes that can reduce the decoding complexity while maintaining the same decoding performance \cite{Elkelesh2019b}; together with bit-error-rate (BER) simulations to optimize error performance of short length LDPC codes over both AWGN and Rayleigh fading channels \cite{Elkelesh2019}; together with density evolution to optimize the degree distributions of the SC-LDPC codes over BEC channels \cite{Koganei2016}.
+GA is an optimization algorithm that simulates the evolution of nature, and is widely used in music generation, genetic synthesis and VLSI technology \cite{Srinivas1994}.
+In the arena of channel codes, GA has been applied to adjust the code rate of turbo codes without puncturing \cite{Hebbes2005}; to construct polar codes that reduce the decoding complexity while maintaining the same decoding performance \cite{Elkelesh2019b}; together with bit-error-rate (BER) simulations to optimize error performance of short length LDPC codes over both AWGN and Rayleigh fading channels \cite{Elkelesh2019}; together with density evolution to optimize the degree distributions of the SC-LDPC codes over BEC channels \cite{Koganei2016}. { GA first forms an offspring generation from the parent generation, and performs operations such as crossover, mutation, and selection on the offspring generation.
+A similar technique called differential evolution algorithm directly uses the parent generation to perform these operations to achieve the evolution.
+Differential evolution based optimization methods have been applied to design LDPC and SC-LDPC codes \cite{Liao2021DAAODB,Liao2021CSCLDPC}.
+Compared with the differential evolution algorithm, the genetic algorithm has a stronger global search ability but requires more complex procedures. }

-In this paper we propose a new type of ultimate-Shannon-limit-approaching codes, namely spatially coupled PLDPC-Hadamard convolutional codes (SC-PLDPCH-CCs), and have conducted an in-depth investigation into the proposed codes.
-We summarize the main contributions as follows. \begin{itemize} \item[1)] We propose a new type of ultimate-Shannon-limit-approaching codes, namely spatially coupled PLDPC-Hadamard convolutional codes (SC-PLDPCH-CCs), which are constructed by spatially coupling PLDPC-Hadamard block codes.
+In this paper we propose a new type of ultimate-Shannon-limit-approaching codes, namely spatially coupled PLDPC-Hadamard convolutional codes (SC-PLDPCH-CCs), and { we conduct} an in-depth investigation into the proposed codes.
+Our main contributions are as follows. \begin{itemize} \item[1)] We propose a new type of ultimate-Shannon-limit-approaching codes, namely spatially coupled PLDPC-Hadamard convolutional codes (SC-PLDPCH-CCs), which are constructed by spatially coupling PLDPC-Hadamard block codes.

 \item[2)] We describe the encoding method of SC-PLDPCH-CCs.
-We also develop an efficient decoding algorithm, i.e., a pipeline decoding strategy combined with layered scheduling, for the decoding of SC-PLDPCH-CCs.
+We also develop an efficient decoding algorithm, i.e., a pipeline decoding strategy combined with layered scheduling, for the decoding of SC-PLDPCH-CCs, { and analyze its latency and complexity}.